Xiaoyu-Lu/Red-Cube-Escape/README.md

 <img src="imgs/quote-prompt.png" alt="image-quote-prompt" style="zoom:50%;" />

-A quote of  Oscar Wilde shows up in the middle of nowhere:
+A revised quote of Oscar Wilde shows up in the middle of nowhere:

+*“Some of us are looking at the stars, but all of us are all in the gutter.”*

-​						 “We are all in the gutter, but *some of us are looking at the stars*.”
+> " We are all in the gutter, but *some of us are looking at the stars*.” - Oscar Wilde

 Of course, this esoteric clue is not hard for you.

-Look up, nothing!
+(Look up, nothing!)

 Look down, a Portal to another room!